 And, considering United remain the most dominant side in the competition’s history despite their underachievement in the post-Ferguson era, the list of players that have worn the No.8 shirt at Old Trafford is an illustrious one.

-We’ve ranked Fernandes’ predecessors in the United No.8 shirt from worst to best.
+We’ve ranked every player to wear United’s No.8 shirt from worst to best.

 He didn’t fulfil his huge potential but Anderson still became a cult figure at Old Trafford thanks to his showman antics…